we-learn-js/js-training/src/slideshow/slides/Testing.md

 > Test should have no uncertainty

-> Method behavior should be predictable
+> Method behaviour should be predictable

 > Expected output should be strictly defined